-icture this.
-More than a year ago, I was forced to sit in a jury box in the Federal Court of Miami.
+"Picture this.
+I was forced to sit in a jury box in the Federal Court of Miami.
 Surrounding me were about a dozen men all wearing orange jumpsuits..."

-So begins the story by Stephen Reynolds, general counsel of Alcatel-Lucent, about his company's experience with improper conduct more than five years ago.
-The impact, he illustrates, went far beyond the 93 million Euros in fines their global company had to pay last year.
+So begins the story by Stephen Reynolds, of Alcatel-Lucent, about his company's experience with improper conduct.
+The impact, he illustrates, went far beyond the 93 million Euros in fines their global company had to pay.